Luwians: History

-Middle Bronze Age
+Land of Luwiya

-Luwians first appear in the historical record around 2000 BC, with the presence of personal names and loan words in Old Assyrian Empire documents from the Assyrian colony of Kültepe, dating from between 1950 and 1700 BC (Middle Chronology), which shows that Luwian and Hittite were already two distinct languages at this point.
+Luwians first appear in the historical record around 2000 BCE, with the presence of personal names and loan words in Old Assyrian Empire documents from the Assyrian colony of Kültepe, dating from between 1950 and 1700 BCE (Middle Chronology), which shows that Luwian and Hittite were already two distinct languages at this point.
 The Luwians most likely lived in southern and western Anatolia, perhaps with a political centre at Purushanda.
 The Assyrian colonists and traders who were present in Anatolia at this time refer to the local people as nuwaʿum without any differentiation.
 This term seems to derive from the name of the Luwians, with the change from l/n resulting from the mediation of Hurrian.